SensesProject/extreme-events/src/assets/text/en.md

 - limitations of extreme event definitions
 - adaptation efforts (e.g. the flood protection level)
 - omitted effects of socio-economic development (e.g. changing population numbers and patterns)
-- negligence of tipping points (not discussed here)

 Still, the overall picture remains clear and allows for definite statements: